trent234/configs/README.md

-# configs
+# configs/scripts
-config hub useful for getting personalization asap on new systems
+config hub useful for getting personalization & workflow asap on new systems

 ### list of configs and purpose
 xorg -> the x11 server configuration needed to start my wm of choice and statusbar and theme it